Off-Trajectory Reasoning: Can LLMs Collaborate on Reasoning Trajectory?: Off-the-shelf Evaluation Results

 \subsection{Results}

-Our main results are shown in Table~\ref{tab:combined_all_test_results}.
+Our main results are shown in Table~\ref{tab:combined_math_results}.
 We group models into low, medium, and high tiers based on their solo-reasoning performance (reported in the \textit{Avg.
 Benchmark} column) and report recoverability and guidability results on both shared and individual subsets.

-\textbf{Finding 1: Stronger solo-reasoners $\ne$ stronger collaborators.} Surprisingly, we find that recoverability and guidability are largely orthogonal to LLMs' solo-reasoning performance.
-Particularly, we highlight models in the \textit{low} benchmark tier such as \texttt{OpenThinker3-1.5B} and \texttt{Qwen3-1.7B} that exhibit substantially better recoverability than \textit{medium} and \textit{high} tier models like \texttt{QwQ-32B} and \texttt{Qwen3-32B}.
-Noticeably, the best performing solo-reasoning model \texttt{AM-Thinking-32B} reports the second worst recoverability performance.
-Similarly, \texttt{LIMO-32B}---claimed to surpass prior SFT approaches using only 1\% of training data---only recovers less than 30\% of the time.
-Across models, we observe an average of 25.1\% degradation in their reasoning capabilities, when their trajectories are perturbed with tangential distractions.
+\textbf{Finding 1: Stronger solo-reasoners $\ne$ stronger collaborators.} Surprisingly, we find that recoverability is largely orthogonal to LLMs' solo-reasoning performance.
+Particularly, we highlight models in the \textit{low} benchmark tier for math, such as \texttt{OpenThinker3-1.5B} and \texttt{Qwen3-1.7B}, exhibit substantially better recoverability than \textit{medium} and \textit{high} tier models like \texttt{QwQ-32B} and \texttt{Qwen3-32B}.
+Noticeably, the best performing solo-reasoning math model \texttt{AM-Thinking-32B} reports the second worst recoverability performance.
+Similarly, \texttt{LIMO-32B} -- claimed to surpass prior SFT approaches using only 1\% of training data -- recovers less than 30\% of the time on the math benchmarks.
+Across models, the average recoverability on the shared math subset is 74.9\%, a 25.1 percentage-point drop from the original 100\% solve rate, when their trajectories are perturbed with tangential distractions.

-In addition, our results show that all LLMs report exceptionally low guidability scores; none of the models report $\!>\!10\%$ on the shared subset.
-Taken together, these findings suggest that \textbf{models optimized heavily for popular benchmarks may have hidden vulnerabilities, particularly in off-trajectory reasoning}.
-Our twin tests successfully surface such limitations.
+We observe similar trends for code in Table~\ref{tab:combined_coding_results}.
+The three best performing models in the \textit{high} tier (\texttt{R1-Qwen-32B, AM-Thinking-32B} and \texttt{QwQ-32B}) report low recoverability rates (in the range $40-48\%$ range), while three out of four models in the \textit{low} tier report a greater than $65\%$ recoverability rate on the shared test subset.
+Combined, these findings on both math and code provide evidence that \textbf{models optimized heavily for popular benchmarks may have hidden vulnerabilities, particularly in off-trajectory reasoning}.

+\textbf{Finding 2: The invisible guidability ceiling.} Our results show that all LLMs report exceptionally low guidability scores for math; none of the models report $\!>\!10\%$ on the shared subset for math (and at most 35.0\% on the individual subset).
+This indicates that all math models, regardless of their solo-reasoning capabilities, struggle to effectively build upon guiding trajectories.
+Crucially, the performance does not improve even when models are paired with their own distillation teacher, i.e., the model whose samples they were trained on (see Table \ref{tab:guidability_teacher_comparison} for full set of results).
+For example, \texttt{Qwen3-1.7B} shows no guidability gains when guided by \texttt{Qwen3-235B} compared to other models.
+We observe better guidability results on the coding benchmarks, with most models reporting a $20-50\%$ improvement with external guidance, roughly corresponding to their solo performance.